By Patti Lynn

-By gambling two years against potentially 15 years, I believe that’s a very big risk.
+By gambling two years against potentially 15 years, I believe that’s a considerable risk.
 However, whatever her thought process is, she must think it’s a risk worth taking.

 I noticed that Atkins-Grad has discontinued coloring her hair, which she had maintained during her terms as a City of Tamarac Commissioner.
-In addition to her arrest and indictment, Mayor Beth Talabisco and Commissioner Marc Sultanof were also arrested and or indicted in the same incident related to a golf course zoning change.
+In addition to her arrest and indictment, Mayor Beth Talabisco and Commissioner Marc Sultanof were arrested and/ or indicted in the same incident related to a zoning change of a golf course.

-Sultanof died prior to having his charges settled and Talabisco’s charges were dismissed in court.
+Sultanof died before having his charges settled, and Talabisco’s charges were dismissed in court.
 There have been rumors that the State Attorney’s Office is appealing that dismissal.
 We have no evidence to either prove or disprove those allegations.

 Testimony is expected to begin at 1 pm on Tuesday, December 4, the first scheduled day of the trial.
 It will continue again on Wednesday and Thursday.